OpenEvalProject/evals/manuscripts/elife-63055/v2/manuscript.md

 **Figure 8.:** Left panel depicts raw Q-values, separate for each difficulty condition (colors).
 The second and third panel depict the Q-value differences and the Q-value sums over time.
 The drift rates (right panel) are a weighted sum of the Q-value differences and Q-value sums, plus an intercept.
 Choice A (solid lines) refers to the option that had the high probability of reward during the acquisition phase, and choice B (dashed lines) to the option that had the high probability of reward after the reversal.

-## Multi-alternative choice
+### Multi-alternative choice

 Finally, we again drew on the advantage framework (van Ravenzwaaij et al., 2020) to extend the RL-ARD to multi-alternative choice tasks, a domain where the RL-DDM cannot be applied.
 As in the two-choice case, the multi-alternative RL-ARD assumes one accumulator per pairwise difference between choice options.
 With three choice options (e.g. 1, 2, 3), there are six (directional) pairwise differences (1-2, 1-3, 2-1, 2-3, 3-1, 3-2), and therefore six accumulators (see Figure 9).
 All accumulators are assumed to race toward a common threshold, with their drift rates determined by the advantage framework’s combination of an urgency, an advantage, and a sum term.
 Since each response is associated with two accumulators (e.g. for option 1, one accumulating the advantage 1–2, and the other accumulating the advantage 1–3), a stopping rule is required to determine when a commitment to a response is made and evidence accumulation stops.
 Following Van Ravenzwaaij et al., we used the Win-All stopping rule, which proposes that the first response option for which both accumulators have reached their thresholds wins.
 RT is the first passage time of the slowest of these two winning accumulators, plus non-decision time.

 ![Figure 9.](https://cdn.elifesciences.org/articles/63055/elife-63055-fig9-v2.jpg)

 **Figure 9.:** In three-choice settings, there are three Q-values.
 The multi-alternative RL-ARD has one accumulator per directional pairwise difference, hence there are six accumulators.
-The bottom graph visualizes the connections between Q-values and drift rates ( is left out to improve readability).
+The bottom graph visualizes the connections between Q-values and drift rates ($V_{0}$ is left out to improve readability).
 The equations formalize the within-trial dynamics of each accumulator.
 Top panels illustrate one example trial, in which both accumulators corresponding to response option 1 reached their thresholds.
 In this example trial, the model chose option 1, with the RT determined by the slowest of the winning accumulators (here, the leftmost accumulator).
-Decision-related parameters V0 are all identical across the six accumulators.V0,wd, ws,a,t0
+Decision-related parameters $V_{0},w_{d},w_{s},a,t0$ are all identical across the six accumulators.

 To test how well the Win-All RL-ARD can explain empirical data, we performed a fourth experiment in which participants were required to repeatedly make decisions between three choice options (Figure 10).
 Within each of the four blocks, there were four randomly interleaved stimulus triplets that differed in difficulty (defined as the difference in reward probability between target stimulus and distractors) and reward magnitude (defined as the average reward probability): 0.8/0.25/0.25 (easy, high magnitude), 0.7/0.3/0.3 (hard, high magnitude), 0.7/0.15/0.15 (easy, low magnitude), and 0.6/0.2/0.2 (hard, low magnitude).
 This enabled us to simultaneously test whether the RL-ARD can account for a manipulation of difficulty and mean reward magnitude.
 Furthermore, we predicted that the requirement to learn 12 individual stimuli (per block) would interfere with the participants’ ability to rely on working memory (Collins and Frank, 2012), and therefore expected that the RL-ARD would provide a better account of accuracy in the early trial bins compared to experiments 1 and 2.
 After exclusions (see Materials and methods), data from 34 participants (432 trials each) were included in the analyses.